 Talk with people in your network.
 The people you know and the people they know may be able to connect you with employers who are hiring, employees you can job shadow or students enrolled in a program or school you’re interested in.

-Contact the advisors at the Career Information Hotline to find information about career, employment and education options.
-You can reach them toll–free at 1–800–661–3753 or in Edmonton at 780–422–4266.
+Contact the coordinators at the Alberta Supports Contact Centre to find information about career, employment and education options.

-The career consultants at Alberta Works Centres can connect you with information and help you with your work search.
+The career consultants at Alberta Works/Alberta Supports Centres can connect you with information and help you with your work search.
 Find a service centre near you.
 If you visit in person, they can help you:

 - access a computer and learn how to use the Internet